Support Get in Touch

 Data’s Role in Aerospace

-Competition within aerospace has gotten intense in the past decade with multiple companies vying for the same contracts and similar goals.
+Competition within the aerospace industry has gotten intense in the past decade with multiple companies vying for the same contracts and pushing toward similar goals.
 To get ahead, these organizations must find every competitive advantage that they can to eclipse their competitors, increase efficiency, and reduce mistakes.

 The global fleet of commercial aircraft will generate over 2 billion terabytes of data per year while in flight

-One major way this is being done is using new and innovative data technology that can be used to improve operations across all stages of the product lifespan, from early conceptualizing to designing, production, after-market service, and even in-flight operations.
-Data collected from each stage of the process influences future designs by using the data to identify areas where efficiency, cost-effectiveness, and part performance can be improved.
+One major way this is being done is through the utilization of new and innovative data technology that improves operations across all stages of the product lifespan, from early conceptualizing to designing, production, after-market service, and even in-flight operations.
+Data collected from each stage of the process influences future designs by using the data to identify areas where efficiency, cost-efficacy, and part performance can be improved.

 How data helps in the Aerospace Production Process: Production, In Flight, In Maintence

 More effective storing, managing, and analyzing of data helps organizations make more informed, data-driven decisions that take steps toward reducing costs and maximizing revenue.
-Analyzing the effects of potential decisions, predicting outcomes, learning from past trends, optimizing processes, and more business decisions can be made in real data.
+Analyzing the effects of potential decisions, predicting outcomes, learning from past trends, optimizing processes, and more business decisions can be informed by real data.

 Who Owns Data in the Aerospace Industry?